callumacrae/lynx.io/articles/cross-site-scripting.md

 ## Persistent

 A persistent XSS vulnerability allows the attacker to save malicious code on the server, where it will be served to other people.
-An example of this would be allowing unfiltered HTML in comments on this blog - someone could enter `&lt;script src="http://example.com/bad.js"&gt;&lt;/script&gt;` and run their script on my site - for example, they could steal / modify cookies or redirect users to their own site.
+An example of this would be allowing unfiltered HTML in comments on this blog - someone could enter `<script src="http://example.com/bad.js"></script>` and run their script on my site - for example, they could steal / modify cookies or redirect users to their own site.

 ## Non-persistent